Hide your flaws with make-up during pregnancy with these simple and useful tips.

-Pregnant women are beautiful.
-But you could also find that your skin changes during pregnancy.
+All women are beautiful.
+But during pregnancy, you could find that your skin changes during pregnancy.
 It may become blotchy, acne-prone and dry or oily.
-But now, thanks to make-up you don’t have to tolerate looking less than your best!
-Here are some quick-tips on how to look great and cover up your flaws during your pregnancy.
+Thanks to make-up though, you don’t have to tolerate looking less than your best!
+Here are some quick tips on how to look great and cover up your “flaws” during your pregnancy.

-Flaw #1: “Ever since I got pregnant I’m plagued with acne on my face .” – Jolena, 32
+“Ever since I got pregnant, I’m plagued with acne on my face.”

 Many women experience acne during pregnancy due to hormonal changes and increased oil production.
-While it might be difficult to avoid acne during pregnancy completely, there are natural ways to treat pimples and prevent future breakouts. (picture of Jessica Alba taken from here.)
+While it might be difficult to completely avoid acne during pregnancy, there are natural ways to treat pimples and prevent future breakouts.

-A clean slate - Keep your skin clean.
+Keep your skin clean.
 Wash with a mild, oil-free cleanser twice a day.
-After cleansing, gently pat your face dry with a towel and follow with an oil-free moisturizer if needed.
-Be sure to remove all make-up before going to bed.
+After cleansing, gently pat your face dry with a towel and follow with an oil-free moisturiser if needed.
+Be sure to remove all makeup before going to bed.
 During the day, blot your skin with oil-absorbing sheets or paper to remove any excess oil.

-A light hand – If you wear make-up, use products that are labelled non-comedogenic and water based instead of oil based.
-These sort of products won’t clog your pores.
+If you wear makeup, use products that are labelled non-comedogenic and water based instead of oil based.
+These sort of products will not clog your pores.
 Also, apply sparingly.
 Remember, less is more.
-You don’t want to make your blemishes more obvious by layering on gunks of make-up!
+You don’t want to make your blemishes more obvious by putting on thick layers of makeup.

 The best thing to do is to enhance your best features.
 Line your eyes for a striking and dramatic approach, or go for a bold lipstick colour.